Illinois Burglary Laws

 Penalties and Sentences

 The punishment for a burglary conviction depends on the class of felony.
-In general, burglary is a Class 2 felony, which may result in a term of imprisonment for three to seven years.
+In general, burglary is a Class 2 felony according to Illinois burglary laws, which may result in a term of imprisonment for three to seven years.
 Under some circumstances, Illinois state laws allow the prosecutor to charge a burglary as a Class 1 felony, which can result in a term of imprisonment for four to fifteen years.
 For either a Class 2 or Class 1 felony, the state may be able to increase the sentence if the defendant's criminal history includes prior convictions for felonies of Class 2 or higher.
 The state may also require a fine in an amount up to $25,000.

 Illinois Criminal Code of 1961 section 19-1--19-3 (scroll down for sections)